MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/debug/locally-with-an-ide.md

 ## Remove a bot from a team

 Users can delete the bot by choosing the trash-can icon on the bots list in their team's view.
 This only removes the bot from that team's use, individual users can still interact in personal context.
-Bots in personal context cannot be disabled or removed by users.
+Bots in personal context can't be disabled or removed by users.

 ## Disable a bot in Teams